-Damn it, Sony's AI can now beat us at Gran Turismo racing, too
+Damn It, Sony's AI Can Now Beat Us at Gran Turismo Racing, Too

 Many AI systems are trained with real-world data through a system called deep learning that gives them the ability to recognize faces and to spot spam.
 GT Sophy used a different technique called reinforcement learning that starts with an entirely untrained system that has no idea what to do.
 It raced courses over and over again, following a human-designed reward system that encouraged better results and eventually mastered the game.

-One particular difficulty was figuring out the unwritten rules of car racing, such as avoiding collisions and not inappropriately cutting off other drivers.
+Training an AI to play Gran Turismo was more challenging than earlier video games because a small mistake can be catastrophic and because it's tough to handle the unwritten rules of car racing, such as avoiding collisions and not inappropriately cutting off other drivers.

-"We all underestimated how hard it would be to get the sportsmanship side right," said Sony AI Director Peter Wurman in the video.
-"To do that without being overly aggressive or overly timid in the face of competitors."
+"Unlike these other games, where the rules are enforced by the game environment, a big part of the rules of racing are subjective and, at the highest levels, enforced by human judges," Wurman said.
+"This subtle objective to be a good sport and still be bold enough to try to win the race is unlike anything that exists in other games."

-Sony AI ran simulations on computers connected to a bank of more than 1,000 PlayStation 4 game consoles.
+Sony AI ran simulations on personal computers connected to a bank of more than 1,000 PlayStation 4 game consoles.
+It trained different agents for specific cars and tracks, with each agent consuming the processing power of 20 PlayStations, 20 PCs and one high-end graphics chip, Wurman said.

-As is common in AI, Sony trained its versions of Sophy GT using fast graphics chips.
-To run the simulations, it used computers with conventional processors.
+Human players can use ordinary game controllers to race in the game, though competitors prefer advanced setups with steering wheels.
+GT Sophy, though, used an all-electronic programming interface Polyphony Digital exposed for the project.

 The next in the venerable series, Gran Turismo 7, debuts on March 4.